 The prostate is located beneath the urinary bladder and surrounds the urethra.
 The urethra transports urine and sperm.
 The Cowper’s glands, the seminal vesicles and the prostate all permanently release small amounts of secretions which dilute the sperm concentrate in the vas deferens.

-Erection and Sexual Act
+Erection and Sexual Intercourse

-Without erection, the act of sexual intercourse would be impossible.
+Without erection, sexual intercourse would be impossible.
 The erection is prompted by stimuli (visual or physical).
 Subsequently, the corpus cavernosa fills with (arterial) blood.
 At the same time, due to stimulation of previously smooth muscles, the venous drainage of the blood is prevented.
 This process can take place within a few seconds.
 During ejaculation, the smooth muscle contracts in:

 - Vas deferens

 Through the pressure, the seminal fluid is pushed into the urethra.
 With the contraction of the pelvic floor, 60 to 120 million spermatozoa are released.

 Hormones Influencing the Male Reproductive System

 The hormones controlling the male sexual organs are the Androgenic and gonadotropic hormones of the pituitary gland.
 Testosterone is an androgen and is produced in the Leydig cells of the testes.
 The hormone FSH (follicle stimulating hormone) and LH (luteinizing hormone – lutropin) are formed in the pituitary gland.
 They also play a crucial role in the female hormonal balance.
 In men, however, they only affect the tissue of the testis.
 The effect of testosterone is considerably more complex.
 It influences: